Ram Charan

-Konidela Ram Charan Teja (born 27 March 1985) is an Indian actor, producer, and entrepreneur who primarily works in Telugu films.
-One of the highest-paid actors in Indian cinema, he is the recipient of three Filmfare Awards and two Nandi Awards.
-Since 2013, he has featured in Forbes India's Celebrity 100 list.
+Konidela Ram Charan (born 27 March 1985) is an Indian actor, film producer, and entrepreneur who primarily works in Telugu films.
+He is one of the highest-paid actors in Telugu cinema and is also known for his dancing.
+He has featured in Forbes India's Celebrity 100 list since 2013.
+Charan is the recipient of several awards, including four Filmfare Awards and two Nandi Awards.